hglee/GenesysZu3EGFpgaExample/BasicPetaLinux/README.md

 To boot with tftp, change tftp directory in `Image Packaging Configuration/tftpboot directory` to `/srv/tftp`.

+To boot with writable rootfs, change the root file system type in `Image Packaging Configuration/Root filesystem type` to `ext4`.
+The default is `initrd` and changes will not be saved.
+Leave it as `initrd` if you don't care.

 3. Edit user device tree file

 Edit `project-spec/meta-user/meta-xilinx-tools/recipes-bsp/uboot-device-tree/files/system-user.dtsi` before building.
 The file below was taken from https://github.com/Digilent/Genesys-ZU and edited for 2023.2.